CONTACT

 This might be for the following reasons:

-i) The re-entry team felt that the attitude of the student at the re-application meeting was not in line with the expectations of the College.
+• The attitude of the student at the re-application meeting was not in line with the expectations of the College.
 In these cases, students would usually be given a second opportunity to present their case.

 • Biology